 Fugitive Stories continues its special brand of non-competitive storytelling at Kickstand Cafe in Arlington.
 We bring Moth and Massmouth winners, along with others from the local community, to share their stories.
 Do you want to tell your story on our theme?
 Sign up Kickstand or fill out our form online.
 We'll get back to you to let you know if you're in.
-We also invite audience members who are interested in telling a four- to five-minute story on our theme to drop their name in a hat.
+We also invite audience members who are interested in telling a five- to six-minute story on our theme to drop their name in a hat.
 If chosen, they’ll tell their tale.

 $10/online • $12/door